sealmove/atis-nlu/readme.md

     - with spaCy Matcher
     - by walking on the dependency tree

-2. Determine the intent of the user utterance with three different methods:
+2. Determine the intent of the user utterance using various techniques:
     - by extracting the verbs and their direct objects
     - by using wordlists
     - by walking on the dependency tree